The 6 Best Vertical Garden Kits in 2023

 The Homesteading RD's Product Picks

-This is an easy to assemble kit that has 4 different hanging plastic (new plastic; not recycled) containers that are each 27” long.
-Using large planting bins like this allows you to start with larger, established plants.
+This is an easy-to-assemble vertical garden kit that has 4 different hanging plastic (new plastic; not recycled) containers that are each 27” long.
+It utilizes large planting bins like this, which allows you to start with larger, established plants.

 TIP: This kit does not come with drainage holes!
 I highly recommend drilling some drainage holes in the bottom so that your plants don’t get waterlogged.